jamescooke/blog/content/2004-github-travis.rst

 Last week, GitHub's Dependabot created `a pull request
 <https://github.com/jamescooke/flake8-aaa/pull/138>`_ with a fix to a
-vulnerability found the development dependencies of one of my FOSS projects.
+vulnerability found in the development dependencies of one of my FOSS projects.
 This was a bump to Mozilla's `bleach <https://github.com/mozilla/bleach>`_, a project that GitHub states is used by more than 61,000 other projects.